krishaamer/green-filter-research/research/literature/fintech.md

 -   TEDx Talks (2022) large corporations are using ESG for greenwashing by investing in token-projects but not changing their fundamental polluting practices.

 -   Margaryta Kirakosian (2022)

+-   Banks are hiding emissions related to capital markets, which is a major financing source for oil and gas projects Wilkes (2023)

 -   Daily (2021) best ESG list